The problem that many traditional ERP’s have is that they follow a rigid structure when setting up the chart of accounts.

-With Enterprise Management (formerly Sage X3), the ANALYTICAL DIMENSIONS capability offers an entirely new way to track and report on financial and operational data, while simplifying your chart of accounts.
+With Sage X3, the ANALYTICAL DIMENSIONS capability offers an entirely new way to track and report on financial and operational data, while simplifying your chart of accounts.
 With this flexible financial foundation, you gain quick access to the insights that speed up decision-making and help drive growth and gain a competitive advantage without increasing the manual work your staff must complete.

 How it works – Dimensions in 3 steps